sdcb/Sdcb.LibRaw/readme.md

 The primary project(Sdcb.LibRaw) is licensed under the [MIT license](./LICENSE.txt), but native packages are licensed under **LGPL-2.1-only OR CDDL-1.0**.

 Please refer to [LibRaw license](https://www.libraw.org/) for more details.

+## Conclusion
+I understand that not many people need to process RAW format photos with code.
+However, with the development of smartphones, many mobile phones can now shoot RAW format photos.
+I firmly believe that this tool will bring great help to those who need it.
+I will continue to put effort into this field, add more features to `Sdcb.LibRaw`, and solve possible problems.

+The above content is just a part of the features of the `Sdcb.LibRaw` library I created.
+Its powerful functions and high efficiency will bring unprecedented convenience to your processing of RAW format photos.
+I sincerely hope that more `.NET` enthusiasts can join me to explore the world of RAW photo processing. `Sdcb.LibRaw` will always remain useful and free.
+Let's look forward to more wonderful features!

+If you are interested in trying `Sdcb.LibRaw`, welcome to visit my [Github](https://github.com/sdcb/Sdcb.LibRaw), and please give a Star 🌟